 The legal reserve is required by Italian law and must be set aside until reaching 20% of the share capital of the company to which it refers, the minimum annual provision is equal to 5% of the net profit for the year.

-There change in the period is due to the allocation of the parent company's 2021 fiscal year result, as approved by the Shareholders' meeting held on April 28, 2022.
+The variation in the half-year is related to the allocation of 2022 result of the parent company, as approved by the Shareholders' Meeting held on April 28, 2023.

 Translation reserve